innovationnorway-archive/terraform-azurerm-virtual-wan/README.md

 * `hubs` - (Required) - A list of hubs to create within the virtual WAN.
 This should be a list of `hubs` objects as described below.

+* `connections` - (Optional) A mapping from each region to a list of virtual network IDs to which the virtual hub should be connected.

 The `hubs` object supports the following:

 * `region` - (Required) The Azure region where the virtual hub should be created.